Top Tips for Preventing Tooth Decay in Children

 Several factors contribute to tooth decay in children:

-• Lack of fluoride: Fluoride helps prevent decay by making teeth more resistant to acid attacks.
-Not using fluoride toothpaste or not having fluoride in drinking water can increase decay risk.
+- Lack of fluoride: Fluoride helps prevent decay by making teeth more resistant to acid attacks.
+Not using fluoride toothpaste or not having fluoride in drinking water can increase the risk of decay.

 How Common Is Tooth Decay in Children?